growilabs/growi-docs/docs/en/guide/features/bootstrap.md

 # Decorate your page with Bootstrap

+GROWI allows you to decorate your pages using Bootstrap.
+You can also combine HTML with Bootstrap classes to create more engaging pages.

 ![](./images/bootstrap.png)

-GROWI allows you to decorate pages using bootstrap.

-You can also write HTML, so you can create colorful pages by combining with bootstrap class.

-For details, refer to the bootstrap page and [GROWI demo site description example](https://demo.growi.org/Sandbox/Bootstrap3#edit)
+For more details, refer to the Bootstrap documentation and [GROWI Bootstrap example page](https://demo.growi.org/Sandbox/Bootstrap3#edit).